 Many SQL databases execute query plans one row of table data at a time.
 Row-oriented execution models can offer good performance for online transaction processing (OLTP) queries, but suboptimal performance for online analytical processing (OLAP) queries.
 The CockroachDB vectorized execution engine dramatically improves performance over row-oriented execution by processing each component of a query plan on type-specific batches of column data.

 Configuring vectorized execution

 By default, vectorized execution is enabled in CockroachDB for all operations that are guaranteed to execute in memory, on tables with supported data types.

-You can turn vectorized execution on or off for all operations with the
+You can turn vectorized execution on or off for all operations in the current session with the

 vectorize session variable.
-The following options are supported for both the cluster setting and session variable:
+The following options are supported:

 ||Instructs CockroachDB to use the vectorized execution engine on operations that always execute in memory, without the need to spill intermediate results to disk.